gokcehan/lf/doc.md

 # PREVIEWING FILES

-lf previews files on the preview pane by printing the file until the end or the preview pane is filled.
+lf previews files on the preview pane by printing the file until the end or until the preview pane is filled.
 This output can be enhanced by providing a custom preview script for filtering.
-This can be used to highlight source codes, list contents of archive files or view pdf or image files to name a few.
+This can be used to highlight source codes, list contents of archive files or view PDF or image files to name a few.
-For coloring lf recognizes ansi escape codes.
+For coloring lf recognizes ANSI escape codes.

-In order to use this feature you need to set the value of `previewer` option to the path of an executable file.
+To use this feature, you need to set the value of `previewer` option to the path of an executable file.
 Five arguments are passed to the file, (1) current file name, (2) width, (3) height, (4) horizontal position, and (5) vertical position of preview pane respectively.
-Output of the execution is printed in the preview pane.
+The output of the execution is printed in the preview pane.
 You may also want to use the same script in your pager mapping as well:

 	set previewer ~/.config/lf/pv.sh